KLeaveck/migration-readme/README.md

 **This tool is only meant to migrate organic WordPress content.
 This tool is not meant to migrate content inside of plugins or other applications.**

 # Ruby Migration Script For XML Exported Wordpress Content into OU Campus.
-- This script will allow users to migrate their WordPress content into OU campus.
+-This script will allow users to migrate their WordPress content into OU campus.

 ## Setting up Simple Site
 This package contains code for a small sample website that can be used in OU Campus.